sillsdev/ptx2pdf/docs/ptx2pdf/figures.md

 and we rebox the result, leaving the remainder back in the `wholepagepic`.
 We also capture the final penalty, which uses a protocol of special numbers to communicate whether this image is a full page within margins or full page to the edge image.
-If this image goes to the limits of the physical page then svae the page width and height and ship the image as a page and restore the physical page dimensions and advance the page number.
+If this image goes to the limits of the physical page then save the page width and height and ship the image as a page and restore the physical page dimensions and advance the page number.
 Otherwise this is a normal page filling image to the margins and we create a `pagecontents` that consists of the image